Islandora/documentation/README.md

 should be copied into the Fedora global XACML policies folder.
 This will allow "authenticated users" in Drupal to access Fedora API-M functions.

-You will also have to remove some default policies if you want full functionality as well.

-Remove deny-purge-datastream-if-active-or-inactive.xml to allow for purging of datastream versions.

 CONFIGURATION
 -------------